Grumlen/Notes/Eloquent-JavaScript.md

 In the early days a single browser would dominate the internet, but with the advent of Firefox, Chrome, and Safari there are now 4 major players that are much more concerned with cross-compatibility.
 Previously the dominant browser at the time would dictate web development to the detriment of other browsers.

 ##Chapter 13

+JavaScript is inserted into a html document by using the script tag.
+This can be used to either enclose the code or link to a separate file that contains your code.

+References to elements in the html document take the form of "document", i.e. document.body will access the body element.
+JavaScript refers to these elements as nodes. "document.documentElement" refers to the object that represents the html tag (the entire html document).
+Every node has a nodeType property, which is a numeric identifier: regular elements = 1 (document.ELEMENT_NODE), text nodes = 3 (document.TEXT_NODE), and comments = 8 (document.COMMENT_NODE).
+Essentially you can imagine elements in html as being objects in JavaScript, with child elements being sub-objects of the main object.

+The following properties are all fairly self-explanatory, returning the elements they describe: .childNodes, .lastChild, .firstChild, .previousSibling, and .nextSibling.
+If no such element exists, then the property returns null.
+The .nodeValue property refers to the contents of the element.
+An important method is .getElementsByTagName("TAG"), which creates an array containing all of the nodes of that element.
+Also .getElementById("ID") can be used to directly access an element with an id attribute.
+Finally .getElementsByClassName("CLASS") works as expected.

+Several methods allow you to edit the html, such as .removeChild(NODE) and .appendChild(NODE).
+The .insertBefore(NODE1,NODE2) method inserts NODE1 immediately before NODE2.
+The .replaceChild(NODE1,NODE2) method works the same except it replaces NODE2.
+Note that a given node can only exist once, so NODE1 will no longer exist in its original location.
+Others include .createTextNode(NODE) and .createElement(NODE). .textContent returns the contents of a text node.

+To add attributes to a node, use the .setAttribute("ATTRIBUTE").
+The .getAttribute("ATTRIBUTE") method will read the value of the indicated attribute.
+Many attributes can be accessed directly via their name (body.style will access the style attribute of the body element); however, class is a reserved word in JavaScript so you instead use .className to access it.